williamtong/TILDA_defect_classification/README.md

 </br>

 It turns out the recall for _holes_ defects is much higher at 67.8%, but dropped for the other classes (the over accuracies was 58.0%).
-Thus, it demostrates that it is possible certain defects are better targeted by certain kernel sizes.
+Thus, it demonstrates that it is possible certain defects are better targeted by certain kernel sizes.

 **Like its 2-class counterpart, the results of the 4-class model are satisfactory given the small data set and the large number of mislabeled data.
 It achieved _Recall_ for the _Objects_ of 65% and _Thread_Errors_ of 79%, but did not perform well for the _hole_ class.**